With the 2022 World Cup schedule set for November and December instead of the traditional…

 But that doesn’t take into account the international element.
 Each English football season isn’t just English, it’s also European, and international in a broader sense.
 There are FIFA international breaks to consider, when players go home to play for their countries, as well as dates for the UEFA Champions League and UEFA Europa League.
 All of these are vying for space in an increasingly crowded English football fixtures list.

-We know the Football League season starts the weekend of August 7.
-League One’s last day before the playoffs is the weekend of April 30, 2022.
-League Two and the Championship end their seasons the week after, then go into playoffs.
+We know the Football League season starts the weekend of July 30.
+The Football League ends the weekend of May 6, 2023, then they go into playoffs.

 We know when the next international breaks are.